pandorasjuicebox/pandoras-resume/README.md

 * Created a new repository on GitHub.

-#### **Creating the Repository**
+#### Creating the Repository

 1. Log into your [GitHub](https://GitHub.com) account.
 2. At the top right corner of the website, click on the '**+**' symbol and select "**New Repository**".

     ![A GIF showing the step 2](https://media.giphy.com/media/qQZa1Vx4aorKPBrQPK/giphy.gif)

 3. Give your repository a name.
-Do note that GitHub Pages use the repository name as part of the shareable link.
+Note that GitHub Pages uses the repository name as part of the shareable link.

     ![A GIF showing a repo name being typed](https://media.giphy.com/media/2Y6FzEnjSPx7WD24bf/giphy.gif)

 4. Choose "**Public**" visibility for your repository.
 5. Initialise the repository with a README file.
-It is in this README file where we describe the purpose of the repository.

     ![A GIF selecting the checkbox to initialise repo with a README](https://media.giphy.com/media/cw1uwSqkh0UrBSHuUM/giphy.gif)